-The page-by-page review will take you time, but it accomplishes some really important tasks.
+The page-by-page review will take time, but it accomplishes some really important tasks.
 Once you’ve gotten through that, there are a few things you need to look into about how the site works as a whole.

 7. Check how it looks on mobile.

 A lot of the people that come to your website will be doing so on their mobile devices.
 You have to make sure your website is mobile friendly.
-If you are using a mobile responsive design theme (most are these days), you can mark this box off your list!
+If you are using a mobile responsive design theme (most are these days), you can mark this off your to-do list!

-You can start by simply pulling up your website on your own mobile phone and doing some browsing.
+Start by simply pulling up your website on your own mobile phone and doing some browsing.
 Does it look ok?
 Is it easy to find what you need and move from one page to the next?
 Try filling out a form or making a purchase.
 Was any part of the process difficult to do?
 Are all the buttons large enough to easily tap with your finger?

 You can also use Google’s mobile-friendly test tool to see if the search engine deems your website a good experience on mobile (which matters for SEO).
-If the tool determines that your website isn’t mobile friendly, it will helpfully tell you why, so you can make changes.
+If the tool determines that your website isn’t mobile friendly, it will give you tips on what changes to make.

 8. Check the site speed.